 The town of Lanquin is a local town that has everything you need (grocery stores, restaurants, markets), if you decide to stay there, stay at Vista Verde Hostel.

 If you stay next to Semuc Champey, you will have to rely on your accommodation for food, transport, and everything.
-My recommendation is the Greengo’s Hotel.
-The good thing about staying there is that you can literally walk to Semuc Champey pools from there.
+My recommendation is Greengo’s Hotel, which always has a social vibe and a beautiful pool.
+You can also literally walk to Semuc Champey pools from there.

 You will spend the majority of today in a van to Lanquin.
 After arriving in Lanquin, just relax for the day at your accommodation and get ready for your exciting day at the Semuc Champey pools tomorrow!

 Today is your big day at Semuc Champey, one of the most beautiful natural pools in Guatemala.
-Bring your swimsuit, bring your hiking shoes, and bring a travel padlock to guard all your stuff when you are swimming.
+Bring your swimsuit, bring your hiking shoes, and bring a travel padlock for the lockers so you can guard all your stuff when you are swimming.

 After you are done with Semuc Champey, arrange transportation with your accommodation to head to Quetzaltenango, or Xela for short.